fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/syllabus.md

 ### Computer Science Success Center
 There are free tutors available in Barnard 259.
 More information [here](https://www.cs.montana.edu/student-success-center.html).

-### Discord server
+### Slack server

-All course communication will be through our course Discord server.
+All course communication will be through our course Slack server.
 See D2L announcement for link.
-Please [change your nickname](https://support.discord.com/hc/en-us/articles/219070107-Server-Nicknames#:~:text=If%20you're%20on%20the,new%20nickname%20of%20your%20choice!) to your full name (first and last).
+Please change your nickname to your full name (first and last).
 Additionally, I suggest managing your notification settings.
-Check out Discord's [Notification Settings 101 page](https://support.discord.com/hc/en-us/articles/215253258-Notifications-Settings-101) to get started.
 You may also need to manage the application notification settings on your device.

 ## Course outcomes
 By the end of the course, students should be able to: